Hernando de los Ríos Coronel: Reasons for making the map of Taiwan

 Andrade argues that de los Ríos Coronel viewed Taiwan as being part of the Philippine archipelago and a possession of the Crown of Castile.

 With a distance of only 700 kilometers north of the island of Luzon, which formed the heart of the Spanish colony of the Philippines, Spanish officials argued for the defense of Taiwan against the Dutch (which had established a colony in the south of Taiwan).
 Together with these officials, de los Ríos Coronel feared Taiwan might soon be lost and the Philippines being threatened next.

 Furthermore, he pointed out that Taiwan possessed a good harbor at Jilong, modern-day Port of Keelung which could be easily defended; "With three-hundred men and a fortress placed there, all the powers of these parts would not be enough to dislodge them, for the entrance is narrow and easy to defend with artillery.
 The port is large, deep, and safe from winds."

 Map of Taiwan (Isla Hermosa)

-Backside including watermark and reference to de los Ríos Coronel as author.

 According to Lamb, in 1597 de los Ríos Coronel drew the first map of the islands of Taiwan (Hermosa o Formosa), Luzón and the Chinese coast.
 The map is oriented north to south and west to east.
 It depicts the main island of Luzon (currently part of Philippines) on the bottom of the map, including Manila and Manila Bay; Cagayan is spelt as cagaian on the map.

 Taiwan is depicted at the top of the map as 'Isla Hermosa' (lit. beautiful island in Spanish).
 While on the top right corner of the island is the Port of Keelung (Puerto de Keilang).
 Also in the top right corner, the Ryukyu Islands are depicted, which are named Lequios and writing por aqui sera a Japon.

 On the top left corner of the map he depicts the locations of Canton (modern Guangzhou and Macau).